Skip to content

 Verify Domain

 Once you have added NS records to your domain, revisit the Nullstone UI and click "Verify" in the details page of your domain.
 Once successful, you will be ready to create and launch subdomains in Nullstone.
+A fully launched and verified domain looks like this:

 WARNING